DLC Guide + FAQ

 Balance changes since release:

-Wrath of Ignus - Cost went from 6f to 3f, effect went from "Deal 4 damage randomly, cost reduced by 1f each time you choose +1" to "Deal x damage randomly, where x is the amount of times you have chose +1"
+- Effect "Deal 4 damage randomly, cost reduced by 1f each time you choose +1" -> "Deal x damage randomly, where x is the amount of times you have chose +1"

-Bloated Toad - Effect went from "Last Words - Summon an enemy frog" to "This enters play with an enemy frog Swallowed"
+- Effect "Last Words - Summon an enemy frog" -> "This enters play with an enemy frog Swallowed"

 Savior of the Meek - Cost went from 3f to 2f.